-Paluckas’s appointment reflects the electoral gains made by the coalition of the Social Democrats (LSDP), the Democratic Union “For Lithuania,” and the Nemunas Dawn party, which collectively control 86 of the 141 seats in the Seimas.
+Paluckas’s appointment reflects the electoral gains made last month by the Social Democrats (LSDP), the Democratic Union “For Lithuania,” and the Nemunas Dawn party, which now control 86 of the 141 seats in the Seimas in a coalition.

 Lithuania currently spends on defence 3.2% of its GDP, or around EUR 2.5bn; above and beyond its 2% commitment as a NATO member.
 Speaking on TV, Paluckas said costing the new military division planned for 2030 will be key.